mikaelbr/writings/js-syntax-series/function-arguments.md

 log(); //=> 42
 ```

-But this would mean, the default will only ever hit if the argument is
+This would mean, the default will only ever hit if the argument is `undefined`,
-undefined, not if we pass in an empty object without `foo`.
-So in the case
+not if we pass in an empty object without `foo`.
+In the code above, we have a
-above, we have a default to the parameter itself, but not the value `foo`.
-To do
+default value to the parameter, but not a default to the `foo` property.
+To set
-this, we would have to you destructuring default instead:
+default on object property level in destructuring, we would have to use
+destructuring defaults instead:

 ```js
 function log({ foo = 42 } = {}) {